Hanns Heinz Ewers: Later works

 friend Karl Hans Strobl, Gustavo Adolfo Bécquer and Ewers himself.

 During the time Ewers was writing his major horror stories, he was also giving lectures (between 1910 and 1925) on the topic Die Religion des Satan (The Religion of Satan), inspired by Stanisław Przybyszewski's 1897 German book Die Synagoge des Satan (The Synagogue of Satan).

-He died on June 12, 1943 in his Berlin apartment.
+He died on June 12, 1943, in his Berlin apartment.
 His ashes were buried on October 15 of the same year in the Düsseldorf North Cemetery (Nordfriedhof, Field Nr.
 78, 55235-WE).
+In 1938, Ewers compiled his estate, which is now kept at the Heinrich Heine Institute in Düsseldorf.

 Movie work

 Ewers was one of the first critics to recognize cinema as a legitimate art form, and wrote the scripts for numerous early examples of the medium, most notably The Student of Prague (1913), a reworking of the Faust legend which also included the first portrayal of a double role by an actor on the screen.

 Nazi martyr Horst Wessel, then a member of the same corps (student fraternity) of which Ewers had been a member, acts as an extra in a 1926 version of the movie, also written by Ewers.
-Ewers was later commissioned by Adolf Hitler to write a biography of Wessel (Einer von vielen), which also was made into a movie.
+Ewers was later commissioned by Adolf Hitler to write a biography of Wessel ("Horst Wessel- ein deutsches Schicksal"), which also was made into a movie.

 Nazi involvement

 During the last years of the Weimar Republic, Ewers became involved with the burgeoning Nazi Party, attracted by its nationalism, its Nietzschean moral philosophy, and its cult of Teutonic culture, and joined the NSDAP in 1931.
 He did not agree with the party's anti-Semitism (his character Frank Braun has a Jewish mistress, Lotte Levi, who is also a patriotic German) and this and his homosexual tendencies soon ended his welcome with party leaders.
 In 1934 most of his works were banned in Germany, and his assets and property seized.
 Alfred Rosenberg was his main adversary in the party, but after submitting many petitions Ewers eventually secured the rescission of the ban.
 His last book Die schönsten Hände der Welt ("The most beautiful hands in the world") was published by the Zinnen Verlag (Munich, Vienna, Leipzig) in 1943.
 Ewers died from tuberculosis in the same year.

+With the Nuremberg Laws of 1935, the disenfranchisement of German Jews was complete.
+Ewers supported his Jewish friends by obtaining exit visas for them to the USA or Great Britain.

 Despite his great influence on 20th century fantasy and horror literature, Ewers remains out of favor in bourgeois literary circles (especially in the English-speaking world and Germany) because of his association with the Nazis.
 As a result, post-World War II editions of his works are often difficult to find, and earlier editions can command a premium price from collectors.